Table Of Contents

 A phase II clinical trial of the WT1 vaccine in mesothelioma patients reported a median overall survival of 21.4 months in participants receiving the vaccine.
 Those who received a placebo survived 16.6 months.

-These results helped the vaccine receive orphan drug status by the FDA in 2016.
-The orphan drug program facilitates approval for drugs that show promise in treating rare conditions.
+These results helped the vaccine receive orphan drug status from the FDA in 2016.
+The orphan drug program facilitates approval for drugs promising to treat rare conditions.

 A phase III trial is in the works and will begin when funding becomes available.